indiqusdocs/apiculus/docs/Administration/ManagingQuickPlans/AddingQuickPlanstoaCatalogue.md

    To do so, in the Admin portal, locate the catalogue you want to update.
 Click on the pencil icon next to the catalogue name to open it for editing.
       ![Managing Quick Plans](img/QuickPlans13.png)
 2. Add **Quick Plans to the Catalogue**.
-    1. Navigate to the Plan section within the catalogue editor.
-Click the **+Add More Quick Plans** button to open a list of available Quick Plans.
+    1. Navigate to the **Plan section** within the catalogue editor.
+Click the **Add More Quick Plans** button to open a list of available Quick Plans.
     2. Select the Quick Plans you want to add to this catalogue.
 You can select multiple plans if necessary.
       ![Managing Quick Plans](img/QuickPlans14.png)
 	1. Click the **Add** button to include these plans in the catalogue.